algpuentes/xantar-core/README.md

 docker build -t xantar.jar .
 ```

 Once the image is ready, everything is ready to be deployed on Docker containers.
-For this purpose, the docker-compose.yml file will create the Postgresql container and the service container:
+For this purpose, the docker-compose.yml file will create the PostgreSQL container and the service container:

 ```bash
 docker-compose up -d